 Learn more

-We work with women and men to put in place adaptation and disaster risk reduction actions that also address the causes of vulnerability: inequality, gender injustice and poverty.
+We work with people most affected by the climate crisis to put in place adaptation and disaster risk reduction actions that also address the causes of vulnerability: inequality, gender injustice and poverty.
 We work to ensure that development planning addresses the causes of vulnerability and the climate crisis–and so integrates the issue of climate change across all our work.
 Learn more:

 Physical Risks from Climate Change